-On your Android Wear watch you’ll need to go into Settings, System, About, find the Build Number and tap this seven times.
+On your Wear OS watch you’ll need to go into Settings, System, About, find the Build Number and tap this seven times.
 You’ll now see a new option in the Settings menu called Developer Options.

 Turn on ADB debugging over Wi-Fi

 In the Developer Options menu look for and enable an option called ADB debugging, and confirm that you wish to do so when asked.
 Below this you should also see Debug over Wi-Fi.
 Enable this, give it a moment to connect, then jot down the IP address that appears below.
 It will look something like 192.168.0.27:5555.

 This is how you install it on a Debian based linux. sudo apt install adb -y For other systems, just look online, you should be able to find it for yours.

 Use a website like apkmirror to download the APK file you want to sideload.